open-amt-cloud-toolkit/mps/docs/index.md

 *  Make sure the device is connected to internet.

-*  From the device browse to MPS server to Download MEScript.
+*  On the device, browse to MPS server (Example URL: https://iot-demosetup.lab.local.com:3000) and click on Download MESCRIPT.
+This will download cira_setup.mescript file.

+!!! info "MEScript"
+	MEScript files are used by MeshCMD to execute a series of actions on the AMT device.

 [![mps](assets/images/MPS_DownloadMEScript.PNG)](assets/images/MPS_DownloadMEScript.PNG)

-*  Next, download MeshCmd from [site](https://www.meshcommander.com/meshcommander/meshcmd) appropriate to device platform.
+*  Next, download MeshCMD suitable to your device platform from [site](https://www.meshcommander.com/meshcommander/meshcmd).

 [![mps](assets/images/MPS_MeshCommander.PNG)](assets/images/MPS_MeshCommander.PNG)

-*  From the folder where MEScript and MeshCmd downloaded, open Cli, run the command the below command.
+*  Browse to the folder where MEScript and MeshCMD are downloaded.
+Open Cli, run the below command.
 This runs a script that does all the configuration required for CIRA setup.
-    1. Adds root certificate to trust MPS Server.
+    1. Specifies the root certificate that the Firmware (ME) should use for TLS negotiation.
+    2. Specifies the login credentials that the Firmware should use when connecting to MPS.
-    2. Sets periodic connection to MPS.
+    3. Specifies the periodic connection time the Firmware should use to maintain MPS connection.
-    3. Enables environment detection.
+    4. Specifies the home domain suffix used to enable environment detection (When device is outside the home domain, AMT uses CIRA to connect to MPS).

 ``` yaml
     meshcmd.exe amtscript --script cira_setup.mescript --pass <amt password>